Wednesday, 24 December 2025

 All it took was “Hellow lickle girlie!
 Do you want a lollipop?” and I was instant pervert, children scurrying away to hide behind their parents, safe from the nasty red man.

-Suddenly, off in the distance, we heard a strange commotion.
+Suddenly, off in the distance, we heard a bustling commotion.
 Two police cars were creeping slowly down the street, followed by a massive demonstration by Hassidic Jews, they who sport the long hair curls, blue raincoats and big floppy velvet hats.

 Hundreds of them were marching down the Golders Green Road, carrying placards written in Hebrew.
 Chris and I stepped back to watch this strangest of sights unfold, and then all of a sudden, it dawned on me that each and every one of them was a potential punter.

 Leaping into the fray, I frantically shook my collection bucket.
-Each side of me, every which way, hats, raincoats and beards glided past, the marchers temporarily blinded by my flash of scarlet ripple in their ocean of dark blue.
+Each side of me, every which way, hats, raincoats and beards glided past, the marchers temporarily blinded by my flash of scarlet ripple in their river of dark blue.

 “Cough up for the kiddies!
 Great Ormond Street Hospital needs your help!
 Dig deep!’”